 As you may know, there are consumer and enterprise apps, and native development can be used for both.
 Some of the most well-known native mobile app examples include Twitter, DocuSign, and Magento 2 POS, which as you can see encompass consumer-facing apps as well as employee-facing ones.

 So, if you’ve been asking yourself “What is native mobile application development?”, we hope it has become a little more clear.
-Now, let’s move on to some of the key advantages this approach can bring.
+However, we’d like to add more information and cover the key differences between various popular approaches.
+This way, you’ll be armed with the core details you need to choose the right strategy for your app development.

 The mobile app development process can at times seem long and arduous.
 However, all of the challenges fade when you start seeing the benefits of all that hard work.